Remote Ergonomics: How to hack your home working setup

 For more information:

 The way we work is changing rapidly.
-Companies need to continue to adapt to a more flexible way of working.
+Companies need to continue to adapt to a future of flexible working.

 - Download ‘The flexible future of work’ research report.
 This shares what we learned about the expectations of the UK workforce, and shows our initial findings for how these new restrictions on movement have affected the reality of flexible working.